Blond11516/code-santa/README.md

 ### Environment variables

-All the necessary environment variables are documented in the [.env.dev.example](.env.dev.example) environment file.
+All the necessary environment variables are documented in the [.mise.local.example.toml](.mise.local.example.toml) environment file.
+You will need [mise](https://mise.jdx.dev/) in order to use it.

 For more information on how to get the OAuth token, and creating Slack apps in general, follow [this official guide](https://api.slack.com/authentication/basics).